Spring Boot Best Practices for Production-Ready Applications

 }

-Expose only what's necessary — /actuator/health and /actuator/info for external monitoring, keep detailed endpoints behind authentication.
+Expose only what’s necessary — /actuator/health and /actuator/info for external monitoring, while keeping detailed endpoints such as heapdump, env, and loggers behind authentication.

 Structured Error Handling